 Each month, we offer a virtual support group for breastfeeding, pumping, and expectant mothers of babies with Down syndrome, co-moderated by Jill Rabin, SLP, IBCLC and Rachel Murphy, RN, IBCLC mother of breastfed child with Down syndrome.
 Come share about your journey, meet other mothers, and ask any questions you may have!
 Common topics include sleepiness, weight gain, NICU stay, getting back to breast, breastfeeding with cardiac or other conditions or surgeries.
 Please note time zone and adjust accordingly.

-We may occasionally welcome medical students who are interested in gaining information and insight about breastfeeding babies with Down syndrome to benefit their knowledge and practice.
+We may occasionally welcome medical students or approved medical professionals who are interested in gaining information and insight about breastfeeding babies with Down syndrome to benefit their knowledge and practice.

 To ensure the respectful space of expectant and new moms, we ask that you find a private space for this meeting and please note that dads/male partners are not allowed to participate.
 We hope you appreciate the sensitivities and safe space we provide.
 We look forward to meeting you!